 Data Unification System for Brazil’s Public Health Services

-Samuel Saraiva proposed a bill to create a National Single Registry that would allow doctors immediate access to the clinical records of a Brazilian patient, for the purpose of regular or urgent care.
+Samuel Saraiva proposed a bill to create a National Single Registry that would allow doctors to have immediate access to the clinical records of a Brazilian patient, for the purpose of regular or urgent care.
 It was recorded by the Unified Health System (SUS) of the Ministry of Health under No. 123652, on June 20, 2012.
 The proposal received support from other professionals, including Dr. Denise Sistorelli, Professor at the Federal University of the State of Goias.

-Public Officials’ Asset Control
+Public Officials Asset Control

 Discussion of the Principles of Freedom of Speech

 As a consequence of the religiously motivated terrorist attack suffered by the Charlie Hebdo newspaper in France, Saraiva suggested that the Franco-Brazilian deputy Eduardo Cypel, of the French National Assembly, promote a broad debate on legal rules that could inhibit excesses in the freedom of expression, ensuring the preservation of dignity, respect and inviolability of the exercise of faith, fundamental to human dignity and peace.
 The proposal was posted on the website “Gente de Opinião” on January 14, 2015.

 Integration of the Brazilian National Water System with the Amazon’s Hydrography